Aiko-IT-Systems/DisCatSharp/BUILDING.md

 1. Open the solution in Visual Studio.
 2. Set the configuration to Release.
 3. Select Build > Build Solution to build the project.
-4. Select Build > Publish DSharpPlus to publish the binaries.
+4. Select Build > Publish DisCatSharp to publish the binaries.

 #### Building with the build script
 Building this way outputs NuGet packages, and a documentation package.
 Ensure you have an internet connection available, as the script will install programs necessary to build the documentation.